Risk management

 Opportunities and management

-New regulatory decisions and changes in opinion can result in higher or lower demand for Bilia’s products and services.
-Favourable tax rules regarding green cars can lead to increased demand for the cars that meet the set requirements.
+New and/or regulatory decisions and changes in opinion may result in higher or lower demand for Bilia’s products and services.
+Favourable tax regulations for green cars could lead to an increase in demand for the cars that meet the set requirements.
 Adapting operations to changes in laws and regulations is an ongoing process, and is achieved by monitoring relevant regulatory changes and analysing possible measures.
 Products and services are adapted continuously based on public opinion.

 Risks for alternative sales channels